Skip to Content

 After sexual intercourse, sperm moves up through the genital tracts, straight into the fallopian tube where it fertilizes the egg released during ovulation.

-After fertilization, the embryo still had to be moved into the body of the uterus, where it starts growing.
+After fertilization, the embryo still has to be moved into the body of the uterus, where it starts growing.

-Within the uterus, the embryo embeds into the blood thickened endometrial lining that covers the inner part of your womb.
-This may result in bleeding and black vaginal discharge.
+Within the uterus, the embryo embeds into the thickened endometrial lining that covers the inner part of your womb.
+This may result in very light bleeding that mixes with mucus and comes out as brown or sometimes dark discharge.
+This is often called implantation bleeding

 So how can I identify implantation?

-Black discharge due to pregnancy will occur some days before your period.
-Should you have an unexpected bleeding before your period that is brown or black with mild cramps, it may be an early sign you’re pregnant.
+Black or brown discharge due to implantation will usually occur some days before your expected period and is typically light.
+Should you have an unexpected light bleeding before your period that is brown or dark with mild cramps, it may be an early sign you’re pregnant – but many women simply start their period this way, so you cannot rely on colour alone.

 Some women will have abdominal pain before period occurs.
-However, both bleeding and cramps do not last for a long time.
+However, both implantation bleeding and cramps usually do not last for a long time and are lighter than a normal period.

 Any other pregnancy symptoms?

-• Black discharge that lasts for 1, 2 or 3 days with light abdominal cramps
+• Black or brown discharge that lasts for 1, 2 or 3 days with light abdominal cramps

 • Food aversion